-Tilting Point acquires FTX Games assets and Plamee Studios – TechCrunch
+Tilting Point acquires FTX Games and Plamee Studios’ assets – TechCrunch

 Last fall, Tilting Point acquired Gondola, a startup that optimizes in-game offers and ads.
 Then it purchased the mobile game Star Trek Timelines earlier this year, hiring the development team to form a new gaming studio called Wicked Realm Games in the process.

-CEO Kevin Segalla said this he’s always seen acquisitions as a big part of the company’s “progressive publishing” model, in which the company is first hired to help developers with user acquisition and then develops a deeper business relationship over time.
+CEO Kevin Segalla said he’s always seen acquisitions as a big part of the company’s “progressive publishing” model, in which the company is first hired to help developers with user acquisition and then develops a deeper business relationship over time.

 “We were built to ultimately be in a position where we could acquire some of the studios that we’re working with,” Segalla said.

-He added that the expects “more acquisitions down the pike for sure,” with Tilting Point particularly interested in acquiring games have previously been “constrained in marketing spend” and “clearly are going to have longer legs.”
+He added that he expects “more acquisitions down the pike for sure,” with Tilting Point particularly interested in acquiring games that have previously been “constrained in marketing spend” and “clearly are going to have longer legs.”

 It sounds like studios acquired by Tilting Point continue to operate with a degree of independence while drawing on the larger company’s resources to grow and monetize their games.